 All modules in Pure build on top of Normalize.css.
 It's our foundational layer to maintain some degree of cross-browser consistency.
-We like Normalize so much that we put it on our CDN.
 You can pull in Normalize.css by adding this

 <link> element on your page:

 Normalize.css is a small CSS file that provides better cross-browser consistency in the default styling of HTML elements.
 It’s a modern, HTML5-ready, alternative to the traditional CSS reset."

 Normalize.css comes with great documentation and a thorough guide explaining how it differs from a traditional reset.
 You can also check out YUI's CSSNormalize module, which includes the generic Normalize along with a contextual version.
 The contextual version of Normalize only applies normalized styles to elements that are children of an element with the class name

 In addition to Normalize.css rules, Pure's Base module contains some common styles that are used by most websites.